Andrei0872/andreigatej.dev-new/content/projects/decentdebates/index.md

 Some main features are:

-* exposing debates and allowing users to filter them(e.g. by debate title, debate tags)
+* exposing debates and allowing users to filter them(e.g. by debate title, debate projects_tags)
-* an authenticated user can propose debates(and, with them, new debate tags as well) and arguments; the newly proposed debates and arguments are not immediately visible in the app, they are first **converted into tickets** and they are subject to a **review process** in which a **moderator must take part**, along with the ticket's owner
+* an authenticated user can propose debates(and, with them, new debate projects_tags as well) and arguments; the newly proposed debates and arguments are not immediately visible in the app, they are first **converted into tickets** and they are subject to a **review process** in which a **moderator must take part**, along with the ticket's owner
 * an argument can have counterarguments
 * a user can inspect a thread of arguments and counterarguments(because counterarguments can have their counterarguments too)
 * an authenticated user can save an argument as a draft and submit it when ready